pytest-dev/pytest-bdd/README.rst

         'parametrized.feature',
         'Parametrized given, when, thens',
     )
-    # note that we should receive same arguments in function that we use for test parametrization either directly
+    # Note that we should take the same arguments in the test function that we use
-    # or indirectly (throught fixtures)
+    # for the test parametrization either directly or indirectly (fixtures depend on them).
     def test_parametrized(start, eat, left):
-        """We don't need to do anything here, everything will be managed by scenario decorator."""
+        """We don't need to do anything here, everything will be managed by the scenario decorator."""

     @given('there are <start> cucumbers')